All Episodes

 I really do.

-Well, if you think that and you let the government intervene, you're gonna go through a big one a little later.
+Well, if you think that and you let the government intervene, you're going to go through a big one a little later.

-I'm Jason Lewis, Infor Rush on the Excellence and Broadcasting Network.
+I'm Jason Lewis, Infor Rush on the Excellence in Broadcasting Network.

 You know, I don't want to belabor this stagflation point, but it's something you should be aware of.